opensearch-project/opensearch-cli/docs/guide/usage.md

 Specifies the name of the ofe-cli profile to use.
 If defined, this environment variable overrides the behavior of using the profile named `[default]` in the configuration file.
 You can override this environment variable by using the `--profile` command line parameter.

+`ODFE_TIMEOUT`
+Specifies maximum time  in  seconds  that you allow the connection to the server to take.
+If defined, `ODFE_TIMEOUT` overrides the value for the individual profiles setting `timeout`.
+This only limits  the  connection  phase, once timeout happens, client will only exit, it doesn't terminate the request that already reached the server.